-In June 2002 HP released their supported version of the Secure Shell (ssh).
+In June 2002 HP released their supported version of the secure shell (ssh).
 This release (3.10) is based on OpenSSH3.1p1 and supports both the SSH-1 and SSH-2 protocols.
 SSH-1 should no longer be used as it contains several known protocol level design flaws that can be exploited.
-There are also
+There are also advisories regarding the use of versions prior to OpenSSH 3.4.
+The HP-UX Secure Shell (HP-SSH) includes support for Kerberos (4 and 5), IPv6, TCP Wrapper, and PAM.
+HP-SSH should be used in place of services such as telnet, FTP, and the Berkley "r" commands.
+All of which pass text in the clear.
+This series of articles will cover the various aspects of running HP-SSH.
+This first article deals with the installation of the product.

 Check to make sure you have installed the recommended patches (or their replacements) and their dependencies.
 Always check the HP site for the latest recommendations.